 In groups of companies where subsidiaries are owned as to 75% of the ordinary share capital beneficially together with 75% entitlement to income and assets it is possible to surrender current year trading losses and other amounts eligible for group relief to a profit making company within the same group.
 In many cases a payment for group relief is made by the claimant company to the surrendering company as consideration for the surrender.
-Consortium group relief is also available where a company is owned by a consortium where three quarters or more of the ordinary share capital is beneficially owned between them by companies of which none owns beneficially less than 5% of that capital.
+Consortium group relief is also available where a company is owned by a consortium where 75% or more of the ordinary share capital is beneficially owned between them by companies of which none owns beneficially less than 5% of that capital.
 UK legislation requires that both companies must be UK tax resident or non-resident companies carrying on a trade through a permanent establishment.
-A recent ECJ ruling in the Marks & Spencer case will enable EU companies in certain cases to offset losses against a UK parent's profits and new legislation is being considered to reflect the ECJ judgment.
+Following the ECJ ruling in the Marks & Spencer case the Finance Act 2006 included provisions enabling EU companies in certain cases to offset losses against a UK parent's profits.